Summer Parking regulations and information

 must be parked parallel to the curb.
 Angle parking is not allowed.

-There are no permits required for motorcycle/scooter parking.
-However, they must be parked in the areas designated for motorcycles: along the east side of the PAC building or in the Third Street South lot just right of the entrance off of Third Street.
-Motorcycles and scooters can NOT be parked in regular car stalls, nor are they allowed to be driven, pushed or parked anywhere else on campus.
+TO REGISTER email the license plate #, make and model of the vehicle and a contact phone # to the parking office (firstname.lastname@example.org).
+The vehicle must be parked in the areas designated for motorcycles: along the east side of the PAC building or in the Third Street South lot just right of the entrance off of Third Street.
+Motorcycles, mopeds and scooters CANNOT be parked in regular car stalls, nor are they allowed to be driven, pushed or parked anywhere else on campus.
+Motorcycles, mopeds and scooters must be removed from campus during winter (at the end of the fall semester).

 General parking procedures